Lee Harris (editor): Angry Robot Books

 Harris joined Angry Robot Books when they formed as part of HarperCollins UK in January 2009, during which time he discovered and published authors such as Wesley Chu, Adam Christopher, Cassandra Rose Clarke and Maurice Broaddus.
 He started as an assistant editor, and was gradually promoted until he reached the role of senior editor in 2013.
 He was instrumental in devising and implementing a new ebook subscription service in 2011.
 He left Angry Robot to head up the editorial division of Macmillan's newly formed Tor.com Publishing imprint.

-Tordotcom Publishing
+Tor Publishing Group

 He joined the newly created Tor.com Publishing (part of Macmillan Publishing, and a sister imprint to Tor Books, since rebranded to Tordotcom Publishing) in August 2014, specialising in publishing novellas, though he also edits and publishes full-length novels.
 His authors' books have won or been nominated for the Nebula and Hugo Awards every year since the imprint's inception, and he regularly edits such authors as Martha Wells, Seanan McGuire, Nnedi Okorafor and Paul Cornell.
 Seanan McGuire describes him as "Amazing... he makes me better.
 He forces me to be better.
 That's a rare and precious thing."
 In 2020 he was promoted from senior editor to executive editor.
+As well as acquiring for Tordotcom Publishing he also commissions books for other Tor Publishing Group imprints, including Tor and Nightfire.